kmnhan/erlabpy/docs/source/contributing.rst

   <https://github.com/astral-sh/ruff>`_.

 - If you wish to contribute, using `pre-commit <https://pre-commit.com>`_ is recommended.
-This will ensure that your code is properly formatted before you commit it.
+This will ensure that your code and commit message is properly formatted before you commit it.
 A pre-commit configuration file is included in the repository, and you can install it by running ``pre-commit install`` in the repository root.

 - When writing code that uses Qt, please adhere to the following rules: